devGustavoR/devGustavoR/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" height="30px">, I'm Gustavo </h1>

-- 🤖 Systems Developer jr.
+- 🤖 Front-end developer

 - 👨🏾‍💻 All of my project are available at [devgustavor.dev](https://devgustavor.github.io)

- - 🔷 Currently learning Angular
+ - 🔷 Currently learning Angular and AWS Cloud

  - 🎻When I'm not coding, you can often find me lost in the world of music, playing the violin and creating beautiful melodies.